Angienoelhaverly/World_Weather_Analysis/README.md

 - Create a Travel Itinerary Map

 ## Retrieve Weather Data
+A weather database is created by running an API on Open Weather Map and retrieving a 2,000 sets of random latitudes and longitudes.
+The set is stored in a list of cities, then parsed using JSON format, then converted into a pandas dataframe.

 ## Create a Customer Travel Destinations Map
 ## Create a Travel Itinerary Map